gokapso/whatsapp-cloud-api-js/README.md

 ## Raw fetch helper

 Use `client.fetch(url, init?)` to make a request to any absolute URL with the client’s auth headers applied.
-This is useful when you need to fetch a resource that is not a Graph/Kapso path, like the resolved media CDN URL.
+Most users do not need this for media anymore because `media.download()` handles header policy automatically.

 ```ts
 // Sends Authorization (Meta) or X-API-Key (Kapso) automatically